Battle of Philiphaugh: Aftermath

 Montrose attempted to raise another army in the Highlands, but was unable to take the field against Leslie's army.
 After fighting a guerilla campaign over the following winter and spring, he received orders from King Charles (who was now himself a prisoner) to lay down his arms.
 Montrose, Crawford and Sir John Hurry, who had changed sides to join Montrose after the Battle of Auldearn, were refused pardon by the victorious Committee of Estates and went into exile.

-Today the (most likely site of the) battlefield is home to Selkirk Cricket Club and Selkirk Rugby Club, along with a small number of cottages.
+The most likely site of the battlefield is now home to Selkirk Cricket Club and Selkirk Rugby Club, along with a small number of cottages.
 The site of the battle has been inventoried and protected by Historic Scotland under the Scottish Historical Environment Policy of 2009.

 In popular culture

 Events tied to the battle were chronicled in "The Battle of Philiphaugh," one of the ballads collected by Francis James Child and published in The English and Scottish Popular Ballads (1882-1898) as Child Ballad 202.
 The author of the ballad is unknown.

-The battle and the Royalist campaign of 1644-1645 in general feature in the 1937 novel And No Quarter by Irish writer Maurice Walsh, told from the perspective of two members of O'Cahan's Regiment.
+The battle and the Royalist campaign of 1644-1645 in general feature in the 1937 novel And No Quarter by Irish writer Maurice Walsh, told from the perspective of two members of O'Cahan's Regiment, which served during the Wars of the Three Kingdoms in the mid-1640s.

+The battle is described by a survivor in John Buchan's 1927 novel Witch Wood.
+Lord Montrose appears as a minor character.